aws-samples/aws-appsync-multi-region-deployment/README.md

 This script will perform the following tasks automatically:
 1. Setup the Lambda functions by installing the required Node modules and compressing into a .zip package.
 2. Install the required CDK packages and modules
-3. Boostrap both CDK stacks
+3. Boostrap the CDK
-4. Launch the primary region CDK stack
+4. Launch the CDK stacks in the primary and secondary regions
-5. Retrieve the ARN of the Global Table stream
-6. Launch the secondary region CDK stack

 Whilst this script is running, it will require your confirmation before infrastructure is launched in your account.
 On two occasions you will be prompted to type `y` and press the return key.